ArtemAng/laba/estimator/readme.md

 - Foreign key: employeeId, references the id field in the "employees" table with ON DELETE CASCADE ON UPDATE CASCADE settings.

 This description provides the table structure and relationships between them.
 You can use it to create documentation and have a better understanding of the database structure.

+# Endpoints
+The IT Project Estimator exposes the following endpoints:
+- `/projects` (POST) - Accepts project details and calculates the project's cost in person-hours.
+- `/projects` (GET) - Retrieves a list of availible projects.
+- `/employees` (POST) - Accepts data about employees and creates new employee.
+- `/employees` (GET) - Retrieves a list of available employees without current projects.
+- `/users` (POST) - Accepts user's data and creates new user.
+- `/users` (GET) - Retrieves a list of registered users.
+- `/auth/signin` (POST) - Retrieves a token.
+Accepts email and password
+- `/auth/signup` (POST) - Retrieves a token.
+Accepts email, password, firstName, lastName

 ## Projects